R-CoderDotCom/R-CHARTS/README.md

 ## How to contribute?

 + **If you think there are important tutorials missing** on the site [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues) and let me know.
 I have a roadmap and I know there are still many interesting charts or packages without their corresponding tutorial, but if you provide me feedback I will be able to priorize the most important tutorials.
-If you want to create the tutorial also [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues) asking me for the steps you will have to follow to create it with R Markdown following the format and style of the site.
+If you want to create the tutorial also [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues) asking me for the steps you will have to follow to create it with R Markdown following the format and style of the site (you will need to know HTML and CSS).
 I might explain the latter in this Readme in the near future so you won't have to ask.

 + **If you have developed a chart** that you think it can be interesting to other people or if you have developed **a new R package for visualization** and you think it can be interesting for the community [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues) explaining me about that visualizations and why I should consider adding it to the site.
-If you want me to create the tutorial for your proposal it might take some time to be available, but if you want to contribute creating the tutorial also [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues) asking me for the steps to follow.
+If you want me to create the tutorial of your proposal it might take some time to be available, but if you want to contribute creating the tutorial ask me for the steps to follow.

 + **If you find misspelled words / wrong expressions / broken links** also [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues).